STUDENT RIGHTS & RESPONSIBILITIES

 As a student, you have rights and responsibilities of receiving financial assistance and, specifically, Federal Student Aid funds.
 Here’s information you need to know.

-Eligibility for Federal Student Aid requires students to maintain Satisfactory Academic Progress (SAP) in the program in which he or she is enrolled.
-For information regarding Financial Aid SAP, please click here.
+Eligibility for Federal Student Aid requires students to maintain Satisfactory Academic Progress (SAP) in the program in which he or she is enrolled and meet other criteria as outlined under Student Eligibility.
+View information regarding Financial Aid SAP.
 For information regarding Academic SAP, please contact the Registrar’s Office.

 For information on the terms of any Direct Loan you may receive, please consult with your Loan Servicer.
 For additional information on Direct Loans, please review the details available at Student Aid.

 You must indicate your interest in Federal Work Study on your FAFSA.
-If you are approved to participate in Federal Work Study you will be eligible to work up to 25 hours per week.
-Although there is no minimum GPA requirement for new students, all students must maintain Federal Student Aid eligibility as described in the Criteria for Continued Student Eligibility section above.
+If you are approved to participate in Federal Work Study, you will be eligible to work up to 25 hours per week.
+Although there is no minimum GPA requirement for new students, all students must maintain Federal Student Aid eligibility as described in the Criteria for Continued Student Eligibility section above and Federal Work Study.
 FWS funds are limited and are allocated on a first-come-first-served basis.

 The terms and conditions of your Direct Loan are found in your Master Promissory Note, which is a binding legal document that you must sign when you get a federal student loan.
 The MPN can be used to make one or more loans for one or more academic years (up to 10 years).
 It lists the terms and conditions under which you agree to repay the loan and explains your rights and responsibilities as a borrower.
 It’s important to read and save your MPN because you’ll need to refer to it later when you begin repaying your loan or at other times when you need information about provisions of the loan, such as deferments or forbearances.
 To obtain a Direct Loan and to complete the MPN and read the terms and conditions, visit Student Loans.

-Exit counseling is a mandatory information session which takes place when you drop out, withdrawal from school, graduate, or attend school less than half-time that explains your loan repayment responsibilities and when repayment begins.
+Exit counseling is a mandatory information session which takes place when you drop out, withdraw from school, graduate, or attend school less than half-time that explains your loan repayment responsibilities and when repayment begins.
 Exit counseling is to be completed online at Student Loans.
-You will need your PIN to sign in.
+You will need your FSA ID information to sign in.

 Learn more about financial aid by contacting the Financial Aid Office.